 I have a B.S. in secondary education and an M.Ed. in teaching and curriculum, both from Penn State.
 I also earned a Writing Specialist Certificate from Penn State, and I started an MBA program.
 If you're interested in my full professional profile, please jump over to LinkedIn or contact me.
 I'm really kinda brilliant.

 Why Feels Like Home?

 When I was growing up, my family moved all the time.
 It felt like we got settled in to a new home and new town, and then we had to move.
 No place I lived ever really felt like home to me.
-When I graduated from college, I was determined to build a home for myself and never move again.
+When I graduated from college, I was determined to build a life for myself without ever moving again.

 God intervened.
-In 2005, I met my soul mate.
+In 2005, I met my husband.
 Two years (to the day) after our first date, we got married.
 Ten months after that, we became the parents of a baby girl.
 When she was four months old, this blog was born.